orionhealth/XBDD/docs/INSTALL.md

     keystorePass="PASSWORD_HERE" />
 ```

-Replace `FILE_LOCATION` with the location of your security certificate (you may need to [create one](http://java.dzone.com/articles/setting-ssl-tomcat-5-minutes) first) and `PASSWORD_HERE` with the related password.
+Replace `FILE_LOCATION` with the location of your security certificate and `PASSWORD_HERE` with the password.

-### Enable Authentication
+### Authentication

 #### Local Authentication
 To get started quickly without configuring enterprise authentication, it is possible to use Tomcat's default local UserDatabaseRealm with XBDD.

-Configure a user by editing ``$CATALINA_BASE/conf/tomcat-users.xml` and adding a "user" element within the "tomcat-users" element, e.g.:
+Configure a user by editing `$CATALINA_BASE/conf/tomcat-users.xml` and adding a "user" element within the "tomcat-users" element, e.g.:

 ```xml
 <user username="xbdd" password="xbdd" roles="xbdd"/>
 ```

 #### LDAP
-Configure the realm in the server.xml or context.xml with the JNDIRealm.
+If you want to use LDAP, configure the realm in `$CATALINA_BASE/conf/server.xml` or `$CATALINA_BASE/conf/context.xml` with the JNDIRealm.
 See the [documentation](https://tomcat.apache.org/tomcat-7.0-doc/config/realm.html#JNDI_Directory_Realm_-_org.apache.catalina.realm.JNDIRealm) for details on the required fields.

 For example:
 ```	xml
 <Realm className="org.apache.catalina.realm.LockOutRealm">
     <Realm allRolesMode="authOnly" className="org.apache.catalina.realm.JNDIRealm"